stultiloquence/libhund/README.md

 ### Using the CLI Locally

-Since the `mt-kahypar` library is dynamically linked, you first need to tell the linker where the library can be found
+Since the `mt-kahypar` library is dynamically linked, you first need to tell the linker where the library can be found:

 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$(realpath ./external/mt-kahypar/build/lib/)